American football in the United States: High school

-Most American high schools field football teams.
+In the United States, most high schools have football teams.
 High school football is popular; top schools regularly fill stadiums holding over 10,000 fans, and can afford artificial playing surfaces.

-High school teams generally play only against other teams from their state (notable exceptions include matchups between nearby schools located on opposite sides of a state line and occasional matchups between two nationally ranked teams for television purposes).
-Still, some private Christian high schools play for national championships through organizations like the Federated Christian Athletic Association.
+High school teams generally play only against other teams from their state; notable exceptions include matchups between nearby schools located on opposite sides of a state line and occasional matchups between two nationally-ranked teams for television purposes.
+Some private Christian high schools play for national championships through organizations like the Federated Christian Athletic Association.
 Public high school football in most states, as is the case with other high school sports, is governed by the National Federation of State High School Associations (NFHS).

-For rural schools that do not have the student body to support a full football team, the NFHS sanctions nine-man football (most popular in the upper Midwest), six-man football (most commonly used in Texas, although previously more widely popular and undergoing a minor revival elsewhere), and eight-man football (which the most common reduced-man format in most other states).
+For rural schools that do not have the student body to support a full football team, NFHS sanctions nine-man football, which is popular in the upper Midwest.
+In other regions of the U.S., six-man football is popular in Texas, and eight-man football is the most common reduced-man format in most other states.